 Pinduoduo the 2nd Chinese social e-commerce platform

-Pinduoduo (拼多多) is the second-largest online marketplace in China by number of users and number of orders behind Alibaba Group.
-It has pioneered several new trends that have revolutionized online shopping in China, including:
+Pinduoduo (拼多多) is the second-largest online marketplace in China by a number of users and a number of orders behind Alibaba Group.
+It has pioneered several new trends that have revolutionized the online shopping in China, including:

 - social e-commerce,

 - consumer-to-manufacturer (C2M).